Unspent home care amounts

 When a person leaves home care or passes away

 Within 70 days after the cessation day, you must tell Services Australia about the Commonwealth portion, even if it is zero.
-You do this through aged care online claiming.
+You do this through the Aged Care Provider Portal.

 Services Australia will recover the Commonwealth portion by either: